abumq/easyloggingpp/README.md

 </pre>

 # Introduction
 Easylogging++ is single header, feature-rich, efficient logging library for C++ applications.
-It has been written keeping three things in mind; performance, management (setup, configure, logging, simplicity) and portability.
+It has been written keeping three things in mind: performance, management (setup, configure, logging, simplicity) and portability.
 Its highly configurable and extremely useful for small to large sized projects.
 This manual is for Easylogging++ v9.92.
 For other versions please refer to corresponding [release](https://github.com/muflihun/easyloggingpp/releases) on github.

  [![top]
 Goto Top](#table-of-contents)